 Before the passage of this bill, eye patients had virtually no rights, while optometrists had almost total control over the sale of contact lenses.
 Doctors were not obligated to give patients copies of their prescriptions.
 As a result, they could mandate specifically where patients were allowed to purchase lenses.
 This usually meant that consumers had no choice but to purchase Johnson & Johnson’s Acuvue lenses—eye doctors’ favored brand—directly from optometrists at inflated retail costs.

 The Republican-controlled Congress’ 2003 FCLCA legislation stopped this government-created monopoly by enforcing consumer rights.
 It forced doctors to give patients copies of their prescriptions and gave them only an 8-hour window to file complaints regarding third-party sale requests, halting the process of “pocket vetoing” valid sales.

 As a result, consumers were left with far more buying options.
-With barriers to entry significantly curtailed, third-party lens sellers like Walmart, Costco, and 1-800 Contacts had a much easier time selling contacts.
+With barriers to entry significantly curtailed, third-party lens sellers like Walmart, 1-800 Contacts, and Costco had a much easier time selling contacts.
 This, in turn, led prices for contact lenses to spiral downward, allowing over 41 million Americans to purchase more than $7 billion worth of contact lenses every year.

 The bill is a solution in search of a problem.Enraged, optometrist associations and contact lens vendors like Johnson & Johnson immediately began lobbying Congress to change the law.
 For the past decade, they have been claiming that these third-party vendors are jeopardizing the eye safety of millions of Americans.
 Specifically, they have expressed concern that these lenses pose a risk of developing keratitis, an eye infection affecting the cornea.